 The 2018 Tour of California begins close to Los Angeles, in Long Beach.
 The race revisits Long Beach for the first time since 2007, when Cuban Iván Domínguez sprinted to victory in the last stage of an edition that was won by Levi Leipheimer.
 In 2018, the Long Beach criterium will be the 1st stage and it’s likely we’ll see a fast finishers showdown.

-King City debuts as a host in Tour of California.
+King City debuts as a host in the Tour of California.
 Stage 3 sets off in the town in Monterey County to run to the Laguna Seca raceway on the Monterey Peninsula.
-The route features six KOM climbs and the last one – a punchy double digits climb – is situated just before entering the former F1 circuit.
+The route features six KOM climbs and the last one – a punchy double digits climb – is situated just before entering the racetrack.
 Two editions ago Peter Sagan outsprinted a reduced peloton at Leguna Seca.